“Condoms and a shoehorn”

 So replied the gangly 15-year-old Kazakhstani I was taking around London when I asked what he was looking to buy on his first shopping trip to England.
 The mind boggled.

 In the end I think he had to make do with neither, but what was I even doing with a gaggle of Kazaks, Poles, Finns and Ukraines?
 And why haven’t you seen Kemp gracing the pages of SPIN magazine for such a long time.
 Well you may well ask…

-You see, Kemp isn’t JUST a journalist you know- many would say he isn’t EVEN a journalist, but never mind all that- I also go round the world trying to teach reluctant souls to speak a bit of English.
-Really.
+You see, Kemp isn’t just a journalist you know- many would say he isn’t even a journalist, but lets not get into that – I also go round the world trying to teach reluctant souls to speak a bit of English.

 You’ll find students from Tokyo to Riyadh all now conversing in a slightly gloomy English vernacular and using terms like “cow corner” and “tickle down long leg”.